network-unit-testing-system/nuts/doc/source/tests/index.rst

 Testfiles
 ---------
-The structure of the testfile has to be compliant with the testschema found in the folder nuts/src/service/testSchema.yaml.
+The structure of the testfile has to be compliant with the testschema found in ``nuts/src/service/testSchema.yaml``.
 An example could be:

 .. code:: yaml